tarasovan/SLICE-public/README.md

 **SLICE-engine:**

-This repository contains SLICE-engine.
+This repository contains SLICE-Engine.
 There is a README for more details.

 ***********